forryl/DailyTradingReport/README.md

 # Trade Report

-This repository contains a program that generates a report based on the data contained within the file.
+This repository contains a program that generates a report based on the trading instructions that are contained within the file.

 ## Details